katersonnbert/gitnotes/git.md

 # Branches
-Branches are useful for working on stuff, while always keeping a master branch that contains the last working version. once the branch version is functional, the changes can be merged with the last functional version of the master branch.
+Branches are useful for working on stuff, while always keeping a master branch that contains the last working version.
+Once the branch version is functional, the changes can be merged with the last functional version of the master branch.

 - first create a new branch and immediately switch to this branch